ZSamuels28/ASync-Recipient-Validation-V2/README.md

 The output file follows the same form as the SparkPost web application.
 Note that *all* your address results are reported, not just the rejected ones (unlike the web UI validation).

-Validations are made via an asynchronous API call so speed will be determined on machine capability as well as API rate limitations.
+Validations are made via an asynchronous API call so speed will be determined on machine capability.

 ## Progress